omiaow/jsonbases/README.md

   </a>
 </p>

-#### Jsonbases - simple utility for managing JSON-based databases in Node.js.
+#### Jsonbases - simple package to manage JSON-based database in Node.js.
 It provides functions to create, read, update, and delete records in a JSON file, following a specified data format.

 ## Installation
 ```